-Depo-Provera, Provera Tablets and Lupron – what are the differences in the treatment of endometriosis?
+Depo-Provera, Provera Tablets and Lupron – what are the differences between the drugs used to treat endometriosis?

 Occasionally there is confusion regarding some of the drug treatments for Endometriosis, and how they react with the body.
-Here is a brief explanation of three particular different drugs that can cause some confusion for women.
+Here is a brief explanation of three particular different drugs that are commonly used..

 DEPO-PROVERA - Contraceptive Injection (CI) contains medroxyprogesterone acetate, which is a synthetic form of the naturally occurring female sex hormone, progesterone.
 Depo Provera acts by inducing a pseudo menopause and therefore stopping the monthly cycle with the aim to halt the further growth of endometriosis.

 Normally prescribed as a Birth Control and stops the natural menstrual cycle.
 The action of stopping the monthly cycle is used to halt the further development of endometrial growths.

 PROVERA TABLETS - 2.5mg, 5mg and 10mg tablets containing the active ingredient medroxyprogesterone acetate (the same component as above.
 It is used to treat various disorders of the menstrual cycle by prescribing different doses for different problems.